 I would highly recommend attending live classes.
 By choosing the in-person route, you can learn and practice CPR and how to use an AED device first-hand.
 You can also get any questions answered right away.

 Here is a handy infographic on how to avoid cardiac emergencies in the bathroom.
-Save, print, and share with others who may need it.
+Save, print, and share it with others who may need it.

 With proper planning, you can save your life or the life of someone you love.